sensepost/gowitness/README.md

 ## introduction

-#### I add --jc argument which can add excute javascript when make screenshot

 `gowitness` is a website screenshot utility written in Golang, that uses Chrome Headless to generate screenshots of web interfaces using the command line, with a handy report viewer to process results.
 Both Linux and macOS is supported, with Windows support mostly working.

 Inspiration for `gowitness` comes from [Eyewitness](https://github.com/ChrisTruncer/EyeWitness).
 If you are looking for something with lots of extra features, be sure to check it out along with these [other](https://github.com/afxdub/http-screenshot-html) [projects](https://github.com/breenmachine/httpscreenshot).